TriNguyen52/python-image-processor/README.md

 - Maximum file size: 10MB
 - Images larger than 800px are automatically resized
 - There will be a 30 seconds wait time to activate my Render server

-## License

-This image processing API is part of my portfolio project and follows the same license terms.